 Aussie’s parent’s Muray Felix Austin Climie and Eliza Martha Newman married September 1904 at Tea Tree Gully, South Australia.

 In 1910 Murray Climie at the age of 27 years was killed in a mining accident at Sons of Gwalia mine.
 His son Aussie would have been about 3 years of age.
 One can’t imagine was a terrible calamity this would have been for this young mother and her son.

 Although the name used is Charles Climie, it is believed to be an error in his christian name.

 During 1942 when Aussie was a POW at Singapore his mother died in May.
-It is unknown whether Aussie ever learnt of his mother’s death.
+It is unknown whether Aussie ever learnt of his mother’s death before he died.
 Eliza Climie had remarried, and Aussie had at least one half-sister Dorothy Bransby, who he recorded as his NOK on his enlistment papers.

 - Selarang Camp Changi - Singapore